The Americas (TV series)

-The Americas is a 2025 NBC television documentary series narrated by Tom Hanks which highlights two of the world's continents, North America and South America.
-The series premiered on February 23, 2025, and it received mixed to positive reviews.
+The Americas is a 2025 NBC television nature documentary series narrated by Tom Hanks which highlights two of the world's continents, North America and South America.
+Made by the BBC Studios Natural History Unit, the series premiered on February 23, 2025, and received mixed to positive reviews.
+In June 2026, the series was renewed for a second season, which is set to premiere in 2028.